Humanities: Classics

 Classics, in the Western academic tradition, refers to the studies of the cultures of classical antiquity, namely Ancient Greek and Latin and the Ancient Greek and Roman cultures.
-Classical studies is considered one of the cornerstones of the humanities; however, its popularity declined during the 20th century.
+Classical studies are considered one of the cornerstones of the humanities; however, their popularity declined during the 20th century.
 Nevertheless, the influence of classical ideas on many humanities disciplines, such as philosophy and literature, remains strong.

 History

 History is systematically collected information about the past.
 When used as the name of a field of study, history refers to the study and interpretation of the record of humans, societies, institutions, and any topic that has changed over time.

 Traditionally, the study of history has been considered a part of the humanities.
 In modern academia, history can occasionally be classified as a social science, though this definition is contested.

 Language

 While the scientific study of language is known as linguistics and is generally considered a social science, a natural science or a cognitive science, the study of languages is also central to the humanities.
 A good deal of twentieth- and twenty-first-century philosophy has been devoted to the analysis of language and to the question of whether, as Wittgenstein claimed, many of our philosophical confusions derive from the vocabulary we use; literary theory has explored the rhetorical, associative, and ordering features of language; and historical linguists have studied the development of languages across time.
 Literature, covering a variety of uses of language including prose forms (such as the novel), poetry and drama, also lies at the heart of the modern humanities curriculum.
-College-level programs in a foreign language usually include study of important works of the literature in that language, as well as the language itself.
+College-level programs in a foreign language usually include the study of important works of literature in that language, as well as the language itself.